Private School Scholarships

 - Quality teachers.
 Private schools can afford to pay for qualified teachers.
 Many teachers have master’s degrees and are qualified to teach more diverse subjects.

 - Extracurricular activities.
-Private schools can afford to offer students many after-school activities.
+Private schools offer students many after-school activities.
 There are extensive opportunities for students to play sports and pursue other activities.

 - Higher standards.
 Private schools hold their students and teachers to high standards.
-This can allow students to get ahead.
+This can influence students to excel to higher levels.

 Of course some public schools offer these same benefits.
 But, they vary a great amount across the United States.
 Some areas may offer better public schools than others.